elsewhencode/react-redux-saucepan/README.md

 [![Code style: airbnb](https://img.shields.io/badge/code%20style-airbnb-blue.svg?style=flat-square)](https://github.com/airbnb/javascript) [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg?style=flat-square)](https://github.com/your/your-project/blob/master/LICENSE)

-> A minimal Universal React redux JS stack using [Flow](http://flowtype.org), with hot reloading, linting and serverside renderring.
+> A minimal Universal React redux JS stack using [Flow](http://flowtype.org), with hot reloading, linting and server-side rendering.

 This is a universal react project.
-It provides serverside rendering and uses Flow syntax.
-We put together React Redux Saucepan here at [elsewhen](http://elsewhen.co), and included the things you most likely need and ake out the things you may not want.
+It provides server-side rendering and uses Flow syntax.
+We put together React Redux Saucepan here at [elsewhen](http://elsewhen.co), and included the things you most likely need and take out the things you may not want.
 We also do our best to keep this maintained and updated.
 Posting any issues, questions, suggestions and PRs are more than welcome :).

 ## What's inside
 ![What's inside](/docs/images/dispenser.png)